antmicro/renode-linux-runner-action/docs/Kernel.md

 Your custom `kernel` package should include:

+* The file `vmlinux` or `Image`: the compiled kernel for the selected architecture with the bootloader and firmware if vmlinux is provided
-* `fw_payload.elf`: the bootloader and firmware for the HiFive Unleashed platform
+* `fw_payload.elf`: (for `Image` kernel) the bootloader and firmware for the board
-* `rootfs.cpio`: a packed `initramfs` compiled for the selected architecture (`riscv64`)
+* `rootfs.cpio`: a packed `initramfs` compiled for the selected architecture
+* `.dtb` file: the device tree binary file for the specified board with the `.dtb` file extension.

 `rootfs.cpio` should contain:

-* in the `/boot` directory, the file `Image` that should be the compiled kernel for the selected architecture.
-* in the `/boot` directory, the device tree binary file for the specified board with the `.dtb` file extension.
 * `/init`, an executable script that redirects output to `ttyS0` device and starts an interactive shell session.
 * basic programs like: `sh`, `mount`, `chroot`, `dmesg`, `date`.
 * If you want to use networking, you should provide the `ip` command and network stack.